-The trustees will:
+The governors will

-- appoint a senior member of staff, from the leadership team of each Centre, to the role of Designated Safeguarding Lead (DSL); - ensure they (the trustees) receive appropriate safeguarding and child protection (including online) training at induction.
-This training should equip them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place in schools and colleges are effective and support the delivery of a robust whole school approach to safeguarding.
-Their training should be regularly updated. - ensure that the DSL takes lead responsibility for safeguarding and child protection whilst the activities of the DSL can be delegated to appropriately trained deputies, (Designated Personnel, DP), the lead responsibility for child protection remains with the DSL and cannot be delegated; - ensure that the roles of DSL and DP are explicit in the role holders' job descriptions; - ensure that the DSL has the appropriate status and authority within the school to carry out the duties of the post; - give the DSL the time, funding, training, resources and support to provide advice and support to other staff on child welfare and child protection matters (see Keeping Children Safe in Education, Sept 2023, Annex B); - ensure that the DSL and deputies have undertaken the required training and that this training is updated at least every three years; - ensure that in addition to the formal training set out above, the DSL and DPs refresh their knowledge and skills (eg via bulletins, meetings or further reading) at least annually; - ensure that DSLs across all Centres have access to peer support; - ensure that every member of staff, paid or unpaid, and the members of the trustee group know(s) who the designated personnel are and the procedures for passing on concerns - this will be a key element of our induction process;
+- appoint a senior member of staff, from the leadership team of the Centre, to the role of Designated Safeguarding Lead (DSL); - ensure they (the governors) receive appropriate safeguarding and child protection (including online) training at induction.
+This training should equip them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place are effective and support the delivery of a robust whole-Centre approach to safeguarding.
+Their training should be regularly updated; - ensure that the DSL takes lead responsibility for safeguarding and child protection.
+Whilst the activities of the DSL can be delegated to appropriately trained deputies, (Designated Personnel, DP), the lead responsibility for child protection remains with the DSL and cannot be delegated; - ensure that the roles of DSL and DP are explicit in the role holders' job descriptions; - ensure that the DSL has the appropriate status and authority within the Centre to carry out the duties of the post; - give the DSL the time, funding, training, resources and support to provide advice and support to other staff on child welfare and child protection matters (see KCSIE Sept 2023, Annex B); - ensure that the DSL and deputies have undertaken the required training and that this training is updated at least every three years; - ensure that in addition to the formal training set out above, the DSL and DPs refresh their knowledge and skills (eg via bulletins, meetings or further reading) at least annually;

+- ensure the DSL and DPs have access to supervision; - ensure that every member of staff, paid or unpaid, and the members of the Governing Body know who the designated personnel are and the procedures for passing on concerns - this will be a key element of our induction process;

-(Red Balloon uses the 'CPOMS' management information system.
+(RBET-Aylesbury uses the 'CPOMS' management information system.
 All staff will be trained in the use of this system as part of their induction.
 Staff are required to log a concern immediately.
 That concern will immediately be flagged up to the Centre DSL who will take appropriate action.)